From Handcrafted to Deep Features for Pedestrian Detection: A Survey: Pedestrian detection pipeline

-(c) \textit{Proposal classification:} Based on the extracted features of the candidate proposals, \textit{classification} aims to assign these proposals to the positive class (pedestrians) or the negative class (background).
+(b) \textit{Proposal classification:} This step assigns these candidate proposals to the positive class (pedestrians) or the negative class (background) based on the extracted features of these proposals.
 The handcrafted features based methods \cite{Dalal_HOG_CVPR_2005,Benenson_TYPD_ECCV_2014} adopt a shallow classifier (\textit{e.g.,} SVM or boosting) for classification, whereas deep features based methods \cite{Ren_FasterRCNN_NIPS_2015,Liu_SSD_ECCV_2016,Dai_RFCN_NIPS_2016} generally integrate the feature extraction and classification into a unified framework by utilizing a softmax (or sigmoid) layer.
 Additionally, deep features based methods add \textit{regression} in parallel with \textit{classification} to refine the location quality of the bounding-boxes.

-(d) \textit{Post processing:} This step tackles the issue of duplicate detections by utilizing non-maximum suppression (NMS).
-Related NMS schemes can be divided into two categories: heuristic-based and learning-based schemes.
-The heuristic-based schemes combine the overlapped bounding-boxes according to their respective classification scores.
-In such a scheme, the overlapped bounding-boxes with lower classification scores are either removed or suppressed.
-The learning-based schemes learn a mapping to retain the most accurate bounding-boxes.
-The heuristic-based schemes include the greedy NMS, Soft-NMS \cite{Bodla_SoftNMS_ICCV_2017}, SGE-NMS \cite{Yang_SGNMS_arXiv_2019}, and Adaptive NMS \cite{Liu_AdaptiveNMS_CVPR_2019}.
-The learning-based methods include Gnet \cite{Hosang_LNMS_CVPR_2017} and Relation Network \cite{Hu_RN_CVPR_2018}.
+(c) \textit{Post processing:} As shown in Fig. \ref{fig:pipeline}, a single pedestrian may be detected by multiple bounding-boxes after proposal classification, which is the issue of duplicate detections.
+The technique of non-maximum suppression (NMS) selects the best bounding-box for each object and suppresses other duplicate bounding-boxes.
+The related methods can be divided into two categories: heuristic-based and learning-based methods.
+The heuristic-based methods (\textit{e.g.,} greedy NMS, Soft-NMS \cite{Bodla_SoftNMS_ICCV_2017}, SGE-NMS \cite{Yang_SGNMS_arXiv_2019}, and Adaptive NMS \cite{Liu_AdaptiveNMS_CVPR_2019}) combine the bounding-boxes according to classification scores, where the overlapped bounding-boxes with lower scores are suppressed.
+The learning-based methods, including Gnet \cite{Hosang_LNMS_CVPR_2017} and Relation Network \cite{Hu_RN_CVPR_2018}, learn a mapping to retain the most accurate bounding-boxes.

-In this work, we divide existing pedestrian detection works into single-spectral pedestrian detection and multi-spectral pedestrian detection.
-Single-spectral pedestrian detection means that only a single sensor is used for detection (\textit{e.g.,} visible-light camera, fisheye camera, or infrared camera).
-Here, we mainly focus on methods based on visible-light camera.
-Different to single-spectral methods, multi-spectral pedestrian detection adopts multiple sensors of different types.
-For this class of methods, we mainly focus on those based on visible-light and infrared cameras.
-Compared with single-spectral pedestrian detection, multi-spectral pedestrian detection is more robust with respect to illumination variation and has therefore attracted considerable attention in the past few years.